 The schematic of 4D Man lines up with critic Raymond Dugnat’s ‘paradox cut paradox’ theory of story dynamism.
 Scott apparently succeeds where Tony failed because his source of power is pure Angst.
 Great achievers accomplish their feats through force of will.
 Since Scott’s 4D existence is unsustainable, it is fitting that his godlike powers be neutralized by the collision of the two halves of his split personality: when the sexually charged 4D power stolen from Tony (“… When an irresistible force, such as you…”) plunges back into the impenetrable Cargonite representing Scott’s life-negating sterility (“… meets an old unmovable object like me ..”), the issue is resolved.
 Like Cronenberg’s BrundleFly, Scott becomes one with his creation.
 What you worship is what you become.
 Lot’s wife becomes a dead pillar of salt in Sodom and Gomorrah, and Diabolik becomes a ‘dead’ statue of gold.

 Robert Lansing was indeed chosen because of his similarity to Steve McQueen.
-He nicely underplays all the way through, and when called on to play the deranged madman at the finish, comes off very strongly.
+He nicely underplays all the way through, and when called on to act the deranged madman for the finish, comes off very strongly.
 Likewise Lee Meriwether wins our respect and approval, even when she defects from one brother to the other… Durgnat is correct, this IS almost like a Bible story.
 Lee Meriwether is of course lovely, but her part is underwritten.
 Linda’s ‘betrayal’ of the climax is not properly set up, yet it still works for me — it’s like a reverse of the finale of Mickey Spillane’s I the Jury.

 Only James Congdon seems to have been pushed too far into histrionics: He has got to be destroyed!
 I have to stop him!
 Introduced as sort of a drifter-troubadour of brilliant science, Tony becomes more like a soap-opera character as he wails about his bad record with his brother’s girlfriends.
 Congdon is unfortunately the one to deliver declarations that are just too spot-on, even for a trailer: “A Man in the Fourth Dimension is indestructible!”
 This time through, Tony’s flimsy 4D brainwave amplifier gizmo looks pretty pathetic, like a second-rate high school science project.
 It has the unwanted effect of making Tony seem flaky.

-Technically, the basic production values at the Valley Forge Studios are quite high.
+The basic production values at the Valley Forge Studios are quite high.
 The photography is glossy, even if the art direction is at times a bit strange.
 Even the Daily Variety review of October 7, 1959 noted that most sets seem painted in hues of blue.
 It eventually becomes distracting.
 The Blob staged many night exteriors on tiny interior sets, but this show mostly avoids stagebound claustrophobia.
-Only here and there do the shortcuts stick out — paintings and a weak model for a building on fire, etc. Actor Robert Strauss may have had to leave the production early, because his Roy Parker character is ‘resolved’ off-screen, with just a disembodied voice.
+Only here and there do the shortcuts stick out — paintings, a weak model for a building on fire, etc. Actor Robert Strauss may have had to leave the production early, because his Roy Parker character is ‘resolved’ off-screen, with just a disembodied voice.

 Sixty years of bad TV prints did no favors to the special ‘4D’ effects, but they hold together much better on this new 4K transfer.
 The visuals are far more ambitious than Bart Sloane’s previous, clever blobby tricks.
 4D Man takes on complicated opticals, combining travelling mattes and animation.
 Before this show, the best ‘walking through walls’ trick was perhaps in Michael Powell’s highly sophisticated, Technicolor A Matter of Life and Death.
 Yeaworth only had access to standard New York lab opticals.
 From what I can see, the 4D trick was created with hand-painted rotoscope mattes.
 Some shots work better than others, and only a few go haywire, with Robert Lansing’s head dancing against the background.
 The best illusions add extra detail, such as the matching shadow when Scott reaches into a wall (top image).